 At the junction of High Street and Church Street there is a small alleyway leading up into Castle Dyke, this was once known as Castle Dyke Crack, but it is now known as Samford Timewells Lane(left) after the buff breeches, gaiter and overall maker, Samford Timewell, who held a shop there in the early 19th century.

 Just along Southgate Street we have Ching’s Alley which was named after a prominent Launceston Family held premises for the chemist business there during the nineteenth century.
 As you exit under the Southgate you are faced with Race Hill.
-How it got it’s name is unknown.
+It is believed that it’s name was derived from some sort of races that were held along this piece of road.
 There is some conjecture that it was a place that actual races were held and some have suggested that it may be attributed to perhaps a water race.
 What we do know for certain is that it was originally called Whyte Lane and it received the change in the later part of the nineteenth century.
 At the foot of Race Hill we have Exeter Street which was cut in the early nineteenth century as was originally called the New Eastern Road.
 As Exeter Street joins Tavistock Road we have what is known as Dockacre Road joining from the left.
 Kensey Place which is the first set of buildings to the right as you enter Dockacre Road, was the original Workhouse and lent its name to this part of the road to its junction with the base of Angel Hill and Ridgegrove Hill.
 The balance of Dockacre Road, which derives its name from the grand old house at the aforementioned junction, was until the 1960’s known as Horse Lane.